mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :align: center

-* **Arduino** : To process the data coming from the sensors and communicate with the controller.
+* **Arduino**: To process the data coming from the sensors and communicate with the on-board computer.

    *Choice*: `Arduino Uno rev3 <https://store.arduino.cc/products/arduino-uno-rev3>`__

-* **Stripboard** : to solder the electronic circuit between each components.
+* **Stripboard**: to solder the electronic circuit between each components.
 I don't have the exact reference (no indication in thesis or old tutorial, no brand on the stripboard itself)

    *Suggested choice*: `Single-Sided Stripboard 50x100mm <https://uk.rs-online.com/web/p/stripboards/2189160>`__
     Very small area reaquired, might take any other stribord even a smaller one.